Minimal toughness in special graph classes: Claw-free graphs

-Let us assume that $e$ is not a bridge.
-Then $S = S(e)$ is a tough set, so by Lemma~\ref{clawfreelemma} the vertices of $S$ have neighbors in exactly two components of $G-S$, and the components of $G-S$ have exactly one neighbor in $S$.
-Let $\{ v \} \subseteq V(G)$ be the neighborhood of the component containing the edge $e$.
-Then $\{ v \}$ is a cut set and its removal leaves exactly $2$ components, so it is a tough set having the same property as in Claim~\ref{minttoughlemma}. \end{proof}
+\begin{lemma} If $G$ is a minimally $1/2$-tough, claw-free graph, then for every edge $e$ of $G$, there exists a vertex set $S = S(e) \subseteq V(G)$ guaranteed by Proposition~\ref{prop:minttoughlemma} with $|S| \le 1$. \end{lemma} \begin{proof} Let $e$ be an arbitrary edge of $G$ and $S=S(e)$ a vertex set guaranteed by Proposition~\ref{prop:minttoughlemma}.
+If $e$ is a bridge, then we can assume $S = \emptyset$, i.e.\ $|S| = 0$.
+So let us assume that $e$ is not a bridge.
+Then $S \ne \emptyset$ and $\omega(G-S) \le 2|S|$ and $\omega \big( (G-e)-S \big) > 2|S|$, which is only possible if $\omega(G-S) = 2|S|$ and $\omega \big( (G-e)-S \big) = 2|S| + 1$.
+Therefore, $S$ is a tough set, so by Lemma~\ref{lemma:structure_of_clawfree_graphs_with_tougness_t}, the vertices of $S$ have neighbors in exactly two components of $G-S$, and every component of $G-S$ has exactly one neighbor in $S$.
+Let $\{ v \} \subseteq V(G)$ be the neighborhood of the component of $G-S$ containing the edge $e$.
+Then $\{ v \}$ is a cutset, and its removal leaves exactly $2$ components, so it is a tough set having all the properties described in Proposition~\ref{prop:minttoughlemma}. \end{proof}